Using '*' as keyword for repository referencing keywords doesn't work

 All other parts of redmine appear to be working correctly for us.

-#1 Updated by Pierre Paysant-Le Roux about 10 years ago
+#1 Updated by Pierre Paysant-Le Roux over 10 years ago

 The regexp used to detect issue ids in comments with "*" as keyword is (changeset.rb line 78):